Shubh-Xmate/Gallary/README.md

 # Gallary
-Leant css, js and made a basic gallary
+Made a basic gallary using css and js.